 The Ponderability of Water

-Whatever the reason, I can sit by water in almost any form for hours.
+Whatever the reason, I can sit and watch water in almost any form for hours.
 Beaches are great—I can while away an entire day under a beach umbrella in a canvas chair, alternately reading and napping, without the slightest twinge of boredom.
 Love it.
 It’s my essential vacation thing.
 Sitting by our lake doesn’t make me immediately sleepy, like the seashore, so I can stay out there from morning to twilight.
 Until the mosquitoes threaten to carry me off.
 I can actually feel my heart rate and breathing slow—proof of the Zen properties of water.

 Come to think of it, the only thing I can stare into for anywhere near as long as water is… a campfire.
 This began long ago, too, although I most vividly remember obsessing on campfires when I was in Air Force survival school.
 We were dropped out in the deep woods and, cold and hungry, did the only thing we could.
 We watched the campfire—“survival TV”—each night until the last ember disappeared.
 Of course, there were bears and wolves in those woods, so that might have had something to do with it.